howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 ### `Borrow`

+---warning
-> If you're looking for a way to shoot yourself in the foot with safe Rust, the `Borrow` trait is a great option.
+If you're looking for a way to shoot yourself in the foot with safe Rust, the `Borrow` trait is a great option.
+---

 `Borrow` is deceptively simple.
 A type which is `Borrow<T>` can give you a `&T`.